joggrdocs/fastify-prisma/CONTRIBUTING.md

 1. Check the current release draft for the version (tag)
 2. Pull the repo locally, and run `npm version` with the correct version (tag) as determined by the release draft
-3. Package it by running `npm run package`
-4. Commit & push to remote by running `git commit -am "Release - vX.X.X"` and `git push`
+3. Commit & push to remote by running `git commit -am "Release - vX.X.X"` and `git push`
-5. Create a PR titled "Release vX.X.X" and add the label `skip-changelog`
+4. Create a PR titled "Release vX.X.X" and add the label `skip-changelog`
-6. Merge the PR and publish the release
+5. Merge the PR and publish the release

 ### Failed Release due to `npm version`